rachitj/rachitj/README.md

 <!--
 **rachitj/rachitj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on Analytics Professional Salary Predictor
-- 🌱 I’m currently learning Web Scraping using Selenium
-- 👯 I’m looking to collaborate on Data Science
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about Machine Learninf and automations
-- 📫 How to reach me: https://www.linkedin.com/in/rjauhari/
-- 😄 Pronouns: him/his
-- ⚡ Fun fact: All my familt members have same initials RJ -->
+-->

 - 🔭 I’m currently working on Analytics Professional Salary Predictor